anaconda/mlflow-model-serving/README.md

     The model stage or version to pull from the registry.

-Additionally access to the tracking serber should be defined as Anaconda Enterprise Secrets.
+Additionally access to the tracking server should be defined as Anaconda Enterprise Secrets.
 The below secrets are required to be defined:
 * `MLFLOW_TRACKING_URI`
 * `MLFLOW_REGISTRY_URI`
 * `MLFLOW_TRACKING_TOKEN`